 KitchenAid stand mixers handle every tough and tedious baking task imaginable.
 Everything from mixing cake batters, whipping up meringues, and churning out ice cream – if you can think of it – your KitchenAid mixer can probably do it.

-One of my favorite jobs for enlisting the help of my trusty KitchenAid is whilst making bread, these machines are a lifesaver when it comes to kneading dough.
-Not is machine kneading twice as fast as hand-kneading, but it also saves you from doing all that arm-aching work yourself.
+One of my most common baking tasks that I enlist the help of my trusty KitchenAid is making bread dough.
+These machines are a lifesaver when it comes to kneading dough.
+Not only does the stand mixer knead dough twice as fast as hand-kneading, but it also saves you from doing all that arm-aching work yourself.
 Pour yourself a glass of wine and marvel at your amazing mixer doing all the hard work for you!

 Regardless of what machine you are using, to knead bread dough with an electric mixer, you are going to need a dough hook attachment.
 These attachments are designed to replicate the action of hand kneading and develop the gluten strands within the dough.

 Currently, KitchenAid offers two different styles of dough hooks: the C-shaped and the PowerKnead (spiral) hook.

 In this article, I want to compare both the KitchenAid dough hook vs spiral and highlight some of the key differences between these two attachments.

 How does the KitchenAid dough hook attachment work?